 The rest of the time, real life gets in the way.
 Likewise, eating out at a restaurant can be a fun treat and a relaxing escape from your day-to-day troubles.

-Home meal kits have become popular in the past few years because they answer a few basic hurdles in day-to-day life: dining out is expensive, grocery shopping is a hassle, eating healthy can be difficult and boring, and coming up with new and interesting recipes to make at home can make writer’s block look like a cinch.
+The best meal delivery service have become popular in the past few years because they answer a few basic hurdles in day-to-day life: dining out is expensive, grocery shopping is a hassle, eating healthy can be difficult and boring, and coming up with new and interesting recipes to make at home can make writer’s block look like a cinch.

 But are meal kits a better deal than grocery shopping or eating out?
 Let’s take a look.